Skip to content

 Console log — "Script error."

-in your Ybug's console log, it means that the error originates from a Javascript file from a different origin (domain, scheme, or port).
+If you see "Script error." in your Ybug console log, the error originates from a JavaScript file on a different origin (domain, scheme, or port).
 This is also known as a CORS error.

-To fix the CORS errors, you need to do two things:
+To fix CORS errors, do two things:

 <script src="//different-domain.com/script.js" crossorigin></script>